cleopatra-itn/TIME/README.md

 # TIME
-TIME is a web application that shows multiple visual analysis such as words trends, topic modeling, temporal analysis, and information spreading based on pre-defined cross-lingual data sets.
+TIME is a web application that show multiple visual analysis such as words trends, topic modeling, temporal analysis, and information spreading based on pre-defined cross-lingual data sets.
 Data sets that are used for visualization currently supports 5 languages (Eng, Spa, Por, Ger, Slo).

 ## Installation